MW 14x3 / N38 - neodymium magnet

 Product suggestions

-- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.
+- Key role in modern technologies – find application in hard drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: